are spiders insects

 Spider body parts

-Conserving Spiders and their Habitat – Why Should We?
+Need for Conserving Spiders and Their Habitat

 Preserving these intriguing arachnids and their environments benefits both nature and humanity.
 Are spiders insects?
 While they are not, their unique traits still contribute significantly to scientific advancements.
 Spider venom research aids in developing medications for conditions like erectile dysfunction.
 Additionally, spider silk inspires materials for advanced applications, ranging from bulletproof clothing to surgical sutures.
-The preservation of these arachnids helps maintain nature’s balance and fosters promising scientific advancements that benefit both ecosystems and humanity.
+Preserving these arachnids helps maintain nature’s balance and fosters promising scientific advancements that benefit both ecosystems and humanity.

 Common Types of Spider Species